lavakyan/mstm-spectrum/doc/source/scripting/fitting.rst

-Example: Fit with Mie theory
+Example: fit with Mie theory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Exampels experimental file, included in distribution, is the extinction spectra of gold particles laser-impregnated in glass,